knupel/Rope/docs/revision.md

 > class R_Colour add function to get the hsb and rgb of the current color in vec

+> Rope
+> pass all function protected to public

 > GUI
 >